nautechsystems/nautilus_trader/docs/integrations/binance.md

 ## Order books

-Order books can be maintained at full or partial depths depending on the subscription options.
-WebSocket stream throttling is different between Spot and Futures exchanges, Nautilus will automatically use the highest streaming rate possible:
+Order books can be maintained at full or partial depths depending on the subscription.
+WebSocket stream throttling is different between Spot and Futures exchanges, Nautilus will use the highest streaming rate possible:

 - Spot 100ms
 - Futures 0ms (unthrottled)